Aquarium First Aid

 An Aquarist's Guide to Blue-Green "Algae"

 Your tank is running well, except for a light dusting of an intense green algae on parts of the glass.
 All of the sudden, sheets of bluish-green stuff are spreading across the decor.
 Still, it's just an algae outbreak.
 Easily delt with.
-You step up your water changes and manually remove the algae.
+You step up your Water changes and manually remove the algae.
 Day after day, however, it comes back.
 You buy a cleaning crew of shrimp, snails, and/or fish known to eat algae, and yet nothing seems to change.
 Worse, you think your fish are getting sluggish.
 You check the fish disease charts, and they don't seem to fit any of the profiles.
 They sometimes hover near the top of the tank, at other times the bottom.
 They never seem to gasp for breath, but always are languid.
 The more tender inhabitants may even be dying without apparent reason.
 You bring out the big guns.
 You go out and buy a bottle of algaecide.
 And still, nothing happens, other than the death of any inverts and live plants that happen to live in the tank.

 This is not an uncommon occurrence, nor are these actions unreasonable, given the information that most aquarists have.
 For all intents and purposes, this seems to be some sort of algae outbreak.
 Even its name, "blue-green algae" says so.
 However, it isn't an algae.
 It's actually a strain of bacteria known as cyanobacteria (its name derived from its vivid color, which would be beautiful if it didn't signal so much trouble for an aquarium).
 In addition to blue-green, cyanobacteria can be black or even red.

-What Is It?
+What Is Cyanobacteria?

 A few things contribute to the beginning of a cyanobacteria outbreak.
 Too much light, too much phospate, and general poor water quality can begin an outbreak.
 Introducing plants that have not been quarantined can bring on an outbreak in a seemingly healthy tank.
 Once it has begun, however, cyanobacteria can be much harder to get rid of than an algae outbreak.